NextLevelProgramming0/Text-Based-Game-/README.md

-# Text-Based-Game- My first completed programming project(Python)
+# Text-Based-Game- My first completed programming project (Python)

 The Project purpose was to create a Text Based Game that would allow a user to input commands to move around a map gathering the necessary items to pass elementary school.
-I did a good job creating a strong foundation for the project with Psuedocode, flowcharts, and easily readable code.
+I did a good job creating a strong foundation for the project with Pseudocode, flowcharts, and easily readable code.

 I could have enhanced my code by using functions.
 It would have made the program more organized.